-12The omission of distance as a control in Barbieri (2003) is, we believe, the main reason why our results are opposite to hers on the bilateral trade variable.
-In the empirical political science literature on the subject (see among others Polachek, 1980; Polachek, Robst and Chang, 1999, Oneal and Russet, 1999, Barbieri 1996 and 2002), the debate between authors has recently focused on two issues: 1) whether to test the relation between trade and war on all possible state pairs or only on the so-called "politically relevant dyads", contiguous states or "major powers".
-In our study, we use all country pairs and do not select a subset.
-2) temporal dependence.
-We follow most of the literature and add the number of peaceful years between two countries.

-and between distance and bilateral openness.
+&lt;sup>12The omission of distance as a control in Barbieri (2003) is, we believe, the main reason why our results are opposite to hers on the bilateral trade variable.
+In the empirical political science literature on the subject (see among others Polachek, 1980; Polachek, Robst and Chang, 1999, Oneal and Russet, 1999, Barbieri 1996 and 2002), the debate between authors has recently focused on two issues: 1) whether to test the relation between trade and war on all possible state multilateral trade variable: the log of the average of lagged multilateral (excluding bilateral) trade flows in percentage of GDPs as specified in (16).
+The impact is negative and significant.
+This may, in particular, come from the assumption in this regression that the effect of openness is the same for all countries.
+However, the theoretical section made clear that both the effect of bilateral trade and multilateral trade should be stronger for country pairs with low bilateral distance.
+Hence, in column (4), we add two interaction terms: between distance and the multilateral openness variable and between distance and bilateral openness.
 Our theoretical model predicts a negative sign on this first interaction term and a positive sign on the second one.
 Remember that the mechanism at work in our model is that bilateral (multilateral) openness strengthens (loosens) bilateral dependence and therefore the opportunity cost of a bilateral war.
 Both mechanisms should be stronger for countries that are close to each other than for distant countries because of larger trade gains.
 The introduction of the interaction terms is important both because it is a further test of the mechanism at work but also because its absence could bias the coefficient on the openness variables.
 In column (4), the bilateral (multilateral) openness interaction term is positive (negative) as predicted and significant.
-The multilateral openness becomes positive and significant at 1% as predicted by our theory 13.
+The multilateral openness becomes positive and significant at 1% as predicted by our theory .
 In column (5), we add controls which have been shown by the literature on gravity equations, to have an important effect on trade and which may also affect the probability of war.
 These are most notably contiguity, the index of similarity of language, the existence of a free trade area and the number of GATT members in the dyad.
 We also add a control for country pairs which had a colonial relationship and a control for those with a common colonizer.
-Consistent with theory, the coefficient on bilateral trade and on the free trade area are significant and negative.
+Consistent with theory, the coefficient on bilateral trade and on the free trade area significant and negative.
 In this case, all the variables of interest have the expected sign and are significant at 1% (bilateral trade, multilateral trade and the interaction terms).